Caregivers need regular breaks

-- Follow this 5 minute relaxing stretch video you can do at your desk or chair.
+- Follow this 4 minute relaxing stretch video you can do at your desk or chair.

 - Take a 5 min walk outside.
 If you can’t leave your older adult alone, just step outside the door and breathe some fresh air, leaving it open so you can still keep an eye on them.

 - Do a brain dump.
 Get all your thoughts out on paper.
 Don’t worry about being organized, neat, or even making sense.
-Just start writing stuff down on paper and don’t stop until your brain is clear.
+Just start writing things down on paper and don’t stop until your brain is clear.

-- Watch a funny video like the best of the TV show Wipeout (an obstacle game show) with hilarious commentary.
+- Watch a silly, funny video like the best of the TV show Wipeout (an obstacle game show) with hilarious commentary.

 By DailyCaring Editorial Team